 Let’s take a look at some of the IRS rules that determine who can qualify as a dependent.

-Who’s Considered a Dependent?
+Who Is Considered a Tax Dependent?

-You can claim a child or relative as a dependent as long as no one else can claim that person as a dependent.
+- Claiming a Dependent: You can claim a child or relative as a dependent as long as no one else can claim that person as a dependent.
 Generally, you cannot claim someone as a dependent if he or she is married and filing a joint tax return.
 But there are a couple of exceptions to that rule.
 You may be able to claim a joint filer as a dependent if he or she only filed jointly in order to get a refund of estimated taxes that were paid or taxes that were withheld.

 What It Means to Have a Qualifying Child

-In most cases, the child you’re trying to claim must live with you for more than six months out of the year.
+- In most cases, the child you’re trying to claim must live with you for more than six months out of the year.
 But there are exceptions for children who are away from home because they’re sick, attending college, serving in the military, starting a business or taking a vacation.

-The child you’re trying to claim has to meet an age test as well.
-You can only claim a child as a dependent if he’s under the age of 19.
-However, you can claim a full-time student as a dependent until he turns 24.
-Children who are permanently or completely disabled can be claimed as dependents for their entire lives if they meet the other criteria for qualifying children.
+- The child you’re trying to claim has to meet an age test.
+Children can only be claimed as dependents if they are under the age of 19.
+However, you can claim full-time students as dependents until they turn 24.

 What It Means to Have a Qualifying Relative

-The relative who you want to claim as a dependent must also live with you for the entire year.
+- The relative who you want to claim as a dependent must also live with you for the entire year.
 There are exceptions for mothers, fathers, nieces, nephews and other relatives.